 Create Attractive Environment For Both Employees And Customers

 Your pho restaurant is both a place for customers to come enjoy your food and a place for employees to come and work.
 Making a restaurant a pleasant place that both customers and employees want to come regularly is not difficult.
 In fact most of it is actually just common sense.
 At the most basic level is making sure you have a strong culture of service, respect, decency and empathy when dealing with people.
-Start with
+Start with these two high priority areas:

 - Being appreciative of everyone walking through your front door and giving the best service you can provide him/her, and